 The correct tyre pressure and tread contributes to the optimum braking distance and traction on wet and dry surfaces for your 4WD.

 Water dispersion, lug shoulder space and siping are all factors to consider when choosing new tyres.
 4WD tyres have become more effective – thanks to computer-aided design to allow for exponential improvements around these elements.
 Void space on the tyre tread assists in the water and mud dispersion.
 Interrupted void channels improve the bite of your tyre but can reduce water dispersion.
 Lug shoulder shape will reduce tearing and chunking of the rubber.
 Sips are hairline cuts on the face of the lugs and increases traction on wet and dry surfaces.
 There are, however, some pitfalls of sips in that they can contribute to more wear and tear to your tyre – this is something to consider depending on the type of driving you do and the traction you will need.

-The benefit for us is happy customers, less phone calls from customers out on the road that have blown tyres or have damaged the vehicle because it was stuck when it shouldn’t have been.
-The additional benefit is that high quality tyres wear a lot better than the standard or cheaper options, meaning we would normally save money or break even with the tyre cost in the long run.
+The benefit for us is happy customers, fewer phone calls from customers out on the road that have blown tyres or have damaged the vehicle because it was stuck when it shouldn’t have been.
+The additional benefit is that high-quality tyres wear a lot better than the standard or cheaper options, meaning we would normally save money or break even with the tyre cost in the long run.

 A great tyre can and should provide:

 - A quiet ride